Financial-Times/origami-website/_posts/2020-06-01-newsletter.md

 Origami Build Tools now compiles component code faster.
 It's an important metric for Origami Build Tools as it helps keep the feedback loop short between an engineer making a code change and seeing the result of that change.

-As an unscientific example on my work laptop: the quickest of three [o-table](https://github.com/Financial-Times/o-table) demo builds is 2.18 seconds over 4.11 seconds -- around a 53% improvement.
+As an unscientific example on an FT MacBook Pro laptop: the quickest of three [o-table](https://github.com/Financial-Times/o-table) demo builds is 2.18 seconds over 4.11 seconds -- around a 53% improvement.

 We improved the performance of Origami Build Tools by creating two new packages:
 - [Financial-Times/scrumple](https://github.com/Financial-Times/scrumple#scrumple): a fast (and scrappy) JavaScript bundler for developing Origami components, based on a now-deleted tool called Pax.